 - methodName Name of the main method to run.
 For the sake of compatibility with the original unittest class, you should not set this. - name (avocado.core.test.TestID) Pretty name of the test name.
 For normal tests, written with the avocado API, this should not be set.
 This is reserved for internal Avocado use, such as when running random executables as tests.

 - base_logdir Directory where test logs should go.
-If None provided a temporary directory will be created. - job The job that this test is part of.
+If None provided a temporary directory will be created. - config (dict) the job configuration, usually set by command line options and argument parsing